Travel Vaccines and Advice for Cape Verde (Cabo Verde)

 Do I Need a Visa or Passport for Cape Verde?

 U.S. citizens traveling to Cabo Verde no longer require a visa for entry if their stay is less than 30 days.
-A valid passport at the time of entry and at least one blank page in the passport is still required.
+A passport with at least six months’ validity and at least one blank page in the passport is still required.

 Cape Verde Entry Requirements |